“Well, it seemed like a good idea at the time.”

 What Should You Do to Replace Your Bottom Teeth?

 Now that you know what not to do, let’s talk about what you should do to replace those unhealthy or injured bottom teeth.
-Let’s talk about dental implants.
+Let’s talk about full mouth dental implants.

 Better yet, let’s talk Nuvia Dental Implants.